 Yes, you are!
 Now, you can do anything even… let me think … even damage your device!
 So, all things you will do next are at your risk.
 Be careful!

-One more, I want to add.
-The exploit works only on Android devices with versions 2.2 and older.
+In this article we discussed how to root Androidusing ADB.
+One more time I want to notice that the exploit works only on Android devices with versions 2.2 and older.

 The Android SDK – android SDK main page;